single-spa/single-spa.js.org/website/versioned_docs/version-5.x/server-side-rendering-overview.md

 ## 5. Hydrate

-Hydration (or rehydration) refers to browser Javascript initializing and attaching event listeners to the HTML sent by the server.
+Hydration (or rehydration) refers to browser Javascript initializing and attaching event listeners to the HTML, sent by the server.
 There are several variants, including progressive rehydration and partial rehydration.

 :::info
 See also ["Rendering on the Web"](https://developers.google.com/web/updates/2019/02/rendering-on-the-web) by Google.